-We are at a crucial point for our future: the climate crisis is becoming ever more urgent and nothing, from pure common sense to economic interest, seems to guide us decisively.
-I'll be honest: I thought the price to pay for the energy transition was to entrust it to the reviled fossil fuel companies.
+We are at a crucial point for our future: the climate crisis is becoming more and more urgent and nothing, from pure common sense to economic interest, seems to guide us decisively.
+I'll be honest: I thought that the price to pay for the energy transition was to entrust it to the reviled fossil fuel companies.

 I thought that for economic power they would have worked on an adaptation: led decarbonization to earn from the green.

-Little idealistic, cynical if you like.
-But it still gave me a small certainty: that for money they would have done something that is also in our interest.
+Not very idealistic, cynical if you like.
+But it still gave me a small certainty: that for money they would still do something that is also in our interest.
 I was wrong, obviously.
-And the last year he proved it to me.
+And senior year he proved it to me.

 Fossil industry: huge profits and bad choices

-The fossil fuel industry has made skyrocketing profits, and what has it done with this money?
-He could, should have used them to start a cheap conversion.
-To get away from finding new sources of oil and gas.
+The fossil fuel industry has made stratospheric profits, and what has it done with this money?
+He could have, should have used them to initiate an economic conversion.
+To move away from the search for new sources of oil and gas.
 It could have invested in renewable energy and carbon capture and storage technologies.

 The (ignored) turning point of renewables

-Recent reports of the Rocky Mountain Institute and the IEA underline the superiority of renewable energies.
-They say energy transition is not an option, but a reality.
+Recent reports of the Rocky Mountain Institute and the IEA underline the superiority of renewable energy.
+They say the energy transition is not an option, but a reality.
 And the numbers are there to prove it.
 This year, 440GW of new renewable capacity will be added to the global system, double that of 2019.
-And for every euro invested in fossil fuels, 1,7 euro goes to clean energy.
+And for every euro invested in fossil fuels, 1,7 euros goes to clean energy.

 Today's choices and tomorrow's consequences

 The point of no return is near.
 The fossil fuel industry must decide once and for all whether to adapt or resist.
 It can choose to accelerate the energy transition or it can choose to remain blind and stubborn.
-He can choose to invest in the future, or he can choose to bankrupt humanity.
+He can choose to invest in the future, or he can choose to let humanity fail.

 The time to decide is now.
 Our future will not wait for us.
 Simply put, the journey to decarbonization will happen with or without the fossil fuel industry.
-Renewables are simply superior.
+Renewable energy is simply superior.

 And if the oil companies choose to resist, the energy transition will happen in spite of them, but at huge prices.